iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.

 • Personality: High achiever, Independent personality.
-Whatever I persued till now were due to the internal motivation and interest that I had in that point in time.
-I want to contribute to the problem statements that are in the academic disciplines that I have persued and related domains.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements